 The Board reviewed and considered information regarding the Fund's total expense ratio and its various components, including, as applicable, management fees, operating expenses, and Rule 12b-1 fees.
 The Board considered the total net expense ratio and, separately, the contractual management fee rate without the effect of fee waivers or expense reimbursements, if any (Management Rate), of the Fund in comparison to the median expense ratio and median Management Rate, respectively, of the Fund's Peer Group.
 FUSE fee data is based upon information taken from each Peer Group fund's most recent annual report, which reflects historical asset levels that may be quite different from those currently existing, particularly in a period of market volatility.
 While recognizing such inherent limitation and the fact that expense ratios and Management Rates generally increase as assets decline and decrease as assets grow, the Board believed the independent analysis conducted by FUSE to be an appropriate measure of comparative fees and expenses.
 The FUSE Management Rate includes administrative charges, and the total net expense ratio, for comparative consistency, was shown for Class I-2 for the Fund and for similarly structured share classes for funds in the Peer Group with multiple classes of shares.
 The Board received a description of the methodology used by FUSE to select the mutual funds included in a Peer Group.
+Factors that could contribute to a Fund's total expense ratio or management fee being above the median of the Fund's Peer Group were discussed, including, for example, strong performance, considerations related to unique or specialty strategies and related costs to implement such strategies, the nature and quality of services provided by the Manager, and strategy capacity considerations.

-The Board noted that the Management Rate for the Fund was below the median of its Peer Group and the total net expense ratio for the Fund was above the median of its Peer Group.
+The Board noted that the Management Rate for the Fund was better than the median and in the second quartile of its Peer Group, and the total net expense ratio for the Fund was above the median and in the fourth (most expensive) quartile of its Peer Group.
 The Board concluded that the Management Rate charged to the Fund was reasonable.